cincoutprabu/xamlquery/README.md

 # What is XamlQuery

-XamlQuery is a lightweight yet powerful library that enables rapid development in Silverlight, WPF and Xamarin.
-It simplifies page/document traversing, finding controls by name/type/style/property-value/position, event handling, animating the controls and much more.
-In short, what XamlQuery aims to do to Silverlight is similar to what jQuery does to JavaScript.
+XamlQuery is a lightweight yet powerful library that enables rapid development using XAML (WPF Xamarin or Silverlight).
+It simplifies finding controls by name, type, style, property value or position.
+It also helps in event handling, animating the controls and much more.
+In short, what XamlQuery aims to do to XAML is similar to what jQuery does to JavaScript.

 XamlQuery provides two approaches for finding controls.
 - Using Selector Queries, and